Contacts & FAQs

 What are the main objectives of the Foundation Year?

-Thanks to this programme, international students will have the opportunity to improve their language competence in Italian, their intercultural communicative skills and cultural knowledge of Italy and the Italian way of life.
+Thanks to this programme, international students will have the opportunity to improve their language competence in Italian and English, their intercultural communicative skills and cultural knowledge of Italy and the Italian way of life.
 They will also be introduced to the Italian academic world in order to acquire essential skills as regards methodological issues and successful interaction with university life.

 By the end of the course, students who have reached a B2 level in Italian will be able to sit for a language exam to obtain an international certificate in Italian.
 Such a certificate will allow them to enroll on a degree course at any Italian university.